kostas-pa/LFITester/README.md

 • If you are user and you get an error about Git, then try to run lfitester with the sudo command like so **sudo lfitester [flags]**

 • If you are having issues with a library, try running the **--update** flag and then ```sudo pip3 install -r requirements.txt``` as the requirements may have changed

+• If you can't see the color in the output file but instead you see color codes, google ```[your text editor] display ANSI color codes```.

 # Sidenote
 • If you like this project please consider giving it a star